Kirre69/Group_4/README.md

 This project has the aim and objective to Identify an exploit (in a controlled lab web app) XSS and/or SQL Injection vulnerabilities and provide remediation guidance and test cases.

 **Required Tools & Lab Setup:**
-- Owasp Juice Shop or similar intentionally vulnerable app.
+- [OWASP Juice Shop](https://owasp.org/www-project-juice-shop/) or similar intentionally vulnerable app.
 - Burp Suite (Community/Pro), Python/Requests, SQLmap (lab-only).

+## Overview
+OWASP Juice Shop was used for this project, it offers a vast amount of different attack vectors to be explored and exploited.
+However we have chosen to highlight some of the XSS and SQL Injection exploits because they are some of the most well known in the area of Web Application attacks.